Townhouses vs. Apartments: What's the Difference?

 If your priority is saving money and you don’t mind sharing your space, then a roommate is the way to go.
 If you split rent with a roommate, you’ll only be responsible for paying half the cost of rent.

-When’s the Best Time to Rent Townhouses?
+When’s the Best Time to Rent a Townhouse?

 The best time to rent an apartment depends on your needs and preferences.
 If you are searching for an affordable unit, it’s best to start your search during December and January.
 During these winter months, when moving rates are down, rent rates are at their lowest.

-If price is less of a concern, and you prefer to browse the most options, then start your hunt in the summer months.
+If price is less of a concern and you prefer to browse the most options, then start your hunt in the summer months.

-Which is Better for You, a Townhouse or an Apartment?
+Which Is Better for You?
+A Townhouse or an Apartment?

 Share this Article